-After insisting for years that Windows 10 would be the last version of Windows ever, Microsoft changed their mind and released Windows 11 on October 4 of last year.
+After insisting for years that Windows 10 would be the last version of Windows ever, Microsoft changed their mind and released Windows 11 back in October 2021.

-As with all new major Windows version releases, I recommended that most folks hold off on updating from Windows 10 until Microsoft had a chance to get all the major bugs worked out of the new version.
+As with all new major Windows version releases, I recommended holding off on updating from Windows 10 until Microsoft had a chance to get all the major bugs worked out of the new version.

-But that being said, you shouldn’t take this as a rock-solid guarantee that updating from Windows 10 to Windows 11 won’t cause your system to go belly-up.
-That’s always going to be a possibility when updating from one major Windows version to another.
+But while I truly believe that to be the case, you shouldn’t take it as a rock-solid guarantee that updating from Windows 10 to Windows 11 won’t cause your system to go belly-up.
+That’s always going to be a possibility when updating from one major Windows version to its successor.

 While I believe the vast majority of PCs that are capable of running Windows 11 can now be updated without a hitch, there’s always a chance that yours will be one of the few exceptions.